Calqulate.NET

 1

-Sit quietly for 5 minutes before measuring.
+Rest quietly for five minutes before pressing start.

 2